Premierships of Benjamin Disraeli: Social reform

-Disraeli's government also passed two Acts which dealt with labour relations: the Employers and Workmen Act 1875 and the Conspiracy and Protection of Property Act 1875.
+Disraeli's government also passed two Acts which dealt with labour relations: the Employers and Workmen Act 1875 and the Conspiracy and Protection of Property Act 1875 (38 & 39 Vict. c.
+86).
 Previously, a breach of contract by a worker was punished as a criminal act whilst an employer who breached a contract was only liable in a civil court.
 The Employers and Workmen Act made breaches of contract by a worker a civil offence and therefore made workers and employers equal before the law regarding labour contracts.
 The Conspiracy and Protection of Property Act amended the law of conspiracy in favour of trade unions and legalised peaceful picketing.
-Disraeli wrote to a friend that these Acts "will gain and retain for the Conservatives the lasting affection of the working classes".
-The Trade Union Manual of Labour Laws called these two Acts "the charter of the social and industrial freedom of the working classes" and in autumn 1875 the Labour Congress and one of the few labour members of Parliament, Alexander Macdonald, formally thanked the government for passing these measures.
+Disraeli wrote to a friend that these acts "will gain and retain for the Conservatives the lasting affection of the working classes".
+The Trade Union Manual of Labour Laws called these two acts "the charter of the social and industrial freedom of the working classes" and in autumn 1875 the Labour Congress and one of the few labour members of Parliament, Alexander Macdonald, formally thanked the government for passing these measures.
 Macdonald told his constituents in 1879: "The Conservative party have done more for the working classes in five years than the Liberals have in fifty".

-The Public Health Act 1875 consolidated previous measures of public health and the Factory Act 1878 consolidated all previous Factory Acts, of which the veteran campaigner for Factory Acts, Lord Shaftesbury, spoke strongly in favour of in the House of Lords.
-Disraeli's government had previously passed a Factory Act in 1874 which reduced the working day for women and children to ten hours on a weekday and six hours on a Saturday.
+The Public Health Act 1875 (38 & 39 Vict. c.
+55) consolidated previous measures of public health and the Factory and Workshop Act 1878 consolidated all previous Factory Acts, of which the veteran campaigner for Factory Acts, Lord Shaftesbury, spoke strongly in favour of in the House of Lords.
+Disraeli's government had previously passed the Factory Act 1874 (37 & 38 Vict. c.
+44) which reduced the working day for women and children to ten hours on a weekday and six hours on a Saturday.
 This was opposed by those Radicals such as Fawcett and 79 Liberals voted against it.
-The Rivers Pollution Prevention Act 1876 outlawed the flow of solid matter into rivers and compelled manufacturers to make sure the liquid flowing from their factories into rivers was harmless.
+The Rivers Pollution Prevention Act 1876 (39 & 40 Vict. c.
+75) outlawed the flow of solid matter into rivers and compelled manufacturers to make sure the liquid flowing from their factories into rivers was harmless.
 This was again opposed by the Radicals such as Sir Charles Dilke.